No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 This version sketches core axioms for Topos including:

 - Initial Object
+- Equalizer
 - Subobject Classifier Ω
 - Terminal Object
 - Fibered Topos structure
 - Semantic Exponential via σ operator

 Future versions (v1.x) will refine the formalization and extend it.

+In this version, the term fiber is used informally to describe the structural cohesion of morphic chains under a shared Z-frame.The current framework is not yet a strict fibered topos in the categorical sense (i.e., it does not yet enforce cartesian liftings or full pullback structure).
+Formal connection to fibered topos is an intended direction for future versions.This document lays the foundation toward that goal.

 # Index